Reby0217/ids706-finalProject/README.md

 - **API Integration**: RESTful APIs are implemented using Flask-RESTx to support robust data exchange and user authentication workflows.
 - **OAuth Support**: GitHub OAuth login is integrated using Flask-Dance for secure third-party authentication.

+---

+### AI Pair Programming

+GitHub Copilot: Used for auto-generating boilerplate code, optimizing frontend HTML files.

+---

+### Dependencies

+- This project incorporates selected components of the **Soft UI Dashboard** template from [AppSeed](https://appseed.us/product/soft-ui-dashboard/flask/) as part of its website framework.

+- The AWS CDK is referenced from the official example in [aws-cdk-samples](https://github.com/aws-samples/aws-cdk-examples).